 Let’s not get that dramatic.
 We think it is okay to keep information, including sensitive information, on your phone.
 However, we also think it is important to maintain basic security measures to prevent data from ending in the wrong hands.
+Particularly if your organisation adopts a BYOD policy.
 Just as doctors and nutritionists recommend exercising at least 30 min a day, we recommend to implement, review regularly and remember basic security measures.
 This will take much less time than 30 minutes per day, we promise!

 Obvious but always worth a reminder.
 Not having a password means leaving the door completely open.
 Without a password, anyone who gets hold of your device can access your data, photos, emails, calendar, etc. Keep a strong password set on your devices.
 And in case you are wondering: 1,2,3,4,5,6 isn't strong nor is 'password'.
 MyCoffeeTastesAwfulToday is bound to be a much better choice (and potentially the truth).